ioccc-src/winner/next/guidelines.md

 There is no real penalty for compiler warnings.
-Sometimes compiler warnings cannot be helped: especially in the case of obfuscated C.  :-)  So if you cannot easily get rid of a compiler warning, try not fret too much.
+Sometimes compiler warnings cannot be helped: especially in the case of obfuscated C.  :-)  So if you cannot easily get rid of a compiler warning, try not to fret too much.
 </p>

 <p class="leftbar">